 This guide explains how to setup Android parental controls and content filtering.
 Giving you greater control over what your kids do, see, and buy on a phone or tablet.
 You can never be too careful.
 Whether you just bought the kids a device or want more security, we have you covered.

-Kids will be kids and eventually they might do something they shouldn’t.
+Kids will be kids and eventually, they might do something they shouldn’t.
 Thankfully there are countless tools available for parents.
-Follow our instructions below to keep things safe and under control on your Android devices.
+Tools that will give you peace of mind when you hand children a mobile device.

-Below we’ll share helpful information like adding a password to the Google Play Store.
-Preventing unauthorized purchases by your children.
-Give you control over the type of content being displayed on their device, and much more.
-These are the Android parental controls you need to know about.
+Below we’ll share helpful information about adding a password to the Google Play Store, or, preventing unauthorized purchases by your kids.
+Not to mention give you control over the type of content being displayed on their device.
+These are the built-in tools from Google.

-Any Android device has parental controls or some type of content filtering.
+All Android devices have parental controls or some type of content filtering.
 Whether that’s from Google or the manufacturers.
-A shiny new Galaxy S8, or even an old LG tablet for the kids.
-Even manufacturers have their own tools.
-Here we’ll focus on the basics, which is a good place to start.
-Android 5.0 and above features a guest mode (multi-user account) option for kids.
-Although it only works on tablets.
+Or, you can download third-party apps designed with that in mind.
+Starting with Android 5.0 and above, Google gives users strong controls and even a guest mode (multi-user account) option for kids.
 Not to mention all Amazon Kindle tablets have controls in Amazon Freetime.

-Obviously Google doesn’t let anything and everything into the Google Play Store.
-Even if they’re more relaxed than say, Apple, regarding what is available for download.
-That said, they still have good quality control that improves every day.
-Take things a step further though, by following the instructions below.
+Obviously, Google doesn’t let anything and everything into the Google Play Store.
+Even if they’re more relaxed than say, Apple, about what is available for download.
+That said, they still have a system in place that works quite well.
+Take things a step further though and use the steps below to filter content.

 Add a Password for Purchases

 The second step parents will want to take is adding a password to the Google Play Store to prevent unauthorized purchases.
 This can protect you from kids buying tons of apps (or in-app purchases) without your consent.
 Or prevent them from downloading things you wouldn’t want them getting their eyes on.